 All of them are implying that there is an unrecognized or invisible world which is readily accessible and, thus, we see a environment that is ripe for a more inclusive “special group” (formerly the fraternal organizations), adding a forth current or influence to the mix…

 The ideology of this special group of people or ‘folk’ has been nourished through multiple generations in something we now call the Völkisch Movement.
 We may consider this to be an additional and significant influence leading to the popularity of Runic studies in the 20th century.

 The Völkisch Movement

-In the early 1800s (slightly after the beginning of the second Great Awakening mentioned before), the Völkisch Movement (literally ‘folk-ish’) emerged as an offshoot of Romantic nationalism.
+In the early 1800s (around the same time as the second Great Awakening mentioned before), the Völkisch Movement (literally ‘folk-ish’) emerged as an offshoot of Romantic nationalism.

-Scholars say that the Völkisch Movement started becoming popular through ideas like those expressed by author Johann Gottlieb Fichte in his Reden an die deutsche Nation (1808) [Address to the german Nation ].
-In his book, Fichte addresses the question of what could warrant a noble individual’s striving “and their belief in the eternity and the immortality of their work?”.
+Scholars say that the Völkisch Movement started becoming popular through ideas like those expressed by author Johann Gottlieb Fichte in his 1808 book Reden an die deutsche Nation [Address to the german Nation ].
+In this book, Fichte addresses the question of what could warrant a noble individual’s striving “and their belief in the eternity and the immortality of their work?”.
 This he connects with the question “What is a People (or Völk ), in the higher sense of the term, and what is love of the fatherland?”.